777arc/PySDR/content/channel_coding.rst

    :align: center
    :alt: Comparing noisy QPSK and 16QAM to demonstrate why forward error correction, a.k.a. channel coding, is needed

 A failed CRC usually results in a retransmission, at least when using a protocol like TCP.
 If Alice is sending a message to Bob, we would rather not have to make Bob send a message back to Alice requesting the information again.
 The purpose of channel coding is to transmit **redundant** information.
-The redundancy is a failsafe that reduces the amount of erroneous packets, retransmissions, or dropped data.
+The redundancy is a fail-safe that reduces the amount of erroneous packets, retransmissions, or dropped data.

 We discussed why we need channel coding, so let's see where it occurs in the transmit-receive chain: